 Anyone reading this blog knows I am a big fan of ocean cruising and love big ships and everything they have to offer.
 But the more I cruise and the older I get, the more I find that the smaller ‘upper premium’ and luxury ships interest me.
 These tend to be smaller ships with fewer passengers, have more attentive service and more time is spent in port.
 I find myself appreciating that immersive experience you get on luxury ships, maybe even excursions thrown in to explore the destinations better – since the ports are the destination, more than the ship itself.
 This in mind, it’s only natural I have gotten more interested in the river cruise options out there.
 I’m so excited to say that I have finally decided to dip my toe in the water.
 This December, I am taking my first ever European river cruise sailing.
 But why should you follow my lead?
 Let me tell you why it would be daft not to consider a river cruise for your next cruise holiday.
-Here are my 5 reasons as to why a river cruise should definitely be on your radar for 2019.
+Here are my 5 reasons as to why a river cruise should definitely be on your radar for the future.

 I haven’t got long to go till my first European river cruise but in order to tempt you to try something similar, here’s my